jordan-castro/easyjs/README.md

 You can use any of the following runtimes
 - node
 - deno
-- yoyo
+- pxs

-Yoyo is the default runtime.
-To learn more about [yoyo](https::/github.com/jordan-castro/yoyo).
+`pxs` is the default runtime.
+To learn more about [pxs](https://github.com/jordan-castro/pixelscript).

 ### Online
 You can also go to the [easyjs website](https://jordanmcastro.com/easyjs)